-We also had asked the instructor how many hours our daughter would need to drive, and her answer: I'll know after I've driven with her a bit, was not correct, but we didn't know it at the time, mainly because no one had ever made a point of telling us exactly what the instructor was supposed to provide, by law.
-(To find out what would have been the legally correct answer, see the My License Checklist section of our website.)
+We also had asked the instructor how many hours our daughter would need to drive, and her answer: I'll know after I've driven with her, was not correct, but we didn't know it at the time, mainly because no one had ever made a point of telling us exactly what the instructor was supposed to provide, by law.
+(To find out what would have been the legally correct answer, see the To Obtain Your License tab.)

-So our daughter was out on her first official driving lesson, and when she arrived home after only three lessons (there are legally supposed to be seven lessons), with her license in her hand, we asked her, "So tell us what you've learned."
+So our daughter was out on her first official driving lesson, and when she arrived home after only three lessons (we had no idea at the time that there are supposed to be seven), with her license in her hand, we asked her, "So tell us what you've learned."
 Her answer would change our lives: "We didn't learn anything; we just drove around and did errands for the instructor."